 The hiring manager is not particularly interested in the details of the conflict, which is why brevity is important.
 You need to tell a story that will quickly convey that you can solve problems, diffuse conflict on the job, and keep your focus on the business.
 Practice your response to this question, as well as some of the other most common behavioral questions in a mirror, or even ask a friend to record you so that you can see what kind of body language you are using.
 The importance of practice and preparation cannot be overstated!

 If you're in full-on interview mode but also still in the process of applying to different companies, LiveCareer can help.
-Check out our resume examples and cover letter examples for ideas on formatting and wording, or let us show you how to make a resume (if you're really, really stuck).
+Check out our resume examples and cover letter examples for ideas on formatting and wording.